 They soon learned we spend a lot more money than they ever realized.
 The tiny Frosties we stop for anytime they asked?
 They add up fast.
 I still stopped every time, but only the kids who had money left and remembered to bring it could order.
-They stopped asking rather quickly.
-There was $5-10/week I saved.
-Here are the 5 main items our kids were required to pay for on their own, once they had a weekly allowance:
+They stopped asking rather quickly and I saved $5 to $10 a week.
+Here are the 6 main items our kids were required to pay for on their own, once they had a weekly allowance:

 From concession stands to ice cream trucks, our treat budget was a thing of the past.
 Healthy snacks and meals, I will pay for all day long.
 But now, if the kids want to buy candy or ice cream or over-priced stadium food, they have to have their own money.

 We have never really been big on buying random toys or games or books in between gifts, but now we have a good line for it.
 “Yes, you can have that.
 If you brought your own money.”
 It’s nice to be the yes-mom.
 Sort of.

 Gone are the days of getting a full outfit from Mom and Dad.
 We still buy the clothes and shoes, but if you want the matching hat, necklace, and earrings, you better save up.
 They need a little help remembering when this type of “need” will arise, so I try to remind them to start saving before back-to-school and holidays where they may want to dress up.

 4. Data Plans